Interesting facts about kids and Arts

 Your kid learns to collaborate with other children and with adults

 Your kid can blossom and excel in the arts.
 Even with physical, emotional or learning challenges, can experience success in the arts.

 Arts build confidence.
 Because there is not just one right way to make art, every child can feel pride in his or her original artistic creations.

-I am a stay at home mom of 3 kids (ages 7, 5 and 2) and a part time professional photographer.
+I am a stay at home mom of 3 kids (ages 6, 9 and 11 ) and a part time professional photographer.
+I have been living in Redlands for the past 10 years with my family.
 As a child I used to spend many hours coloring and drawing.
 My passion for art led me to earn an Associates Degree in Photography and a Bachelors Degree in Graphic Design.
 I believe that artistic activities are both fun and therapeutic for any age, they transport you away from the daily routine and make you feel peaceful.
 I am happy to share this experience with other people in the hope that it will inspire them to explore and appreciate the arts further.